star-whale/starwhale/docs/docs/reference/cli/runtime.md

 ## Summary

-- Commands for runtime lifecycle management
+- Commands for runtime lifecycle management.
 - For standalone instance, `runtime` command use local disk to create, build and store Starwhale Runtime.
 - For cloud instance, `runtime` command manage the remote cloud datasets with HTTP API.
 - `Starwhale Runtime` uses conda or virutalenv as the python environment fundamental.
 If you use conda, please install conda at first.
 - **Runtime URI** in format: `[<Project URI>/runtime]<runtime name>[/version/<version id>]`.

-- All sub-commands:
+## All Sub-Commands

   |Command|Standalone|Cloud|
   |-------|----------|-----|
   |create|✅|❌|